 In addition, turmeric oil blends very well with clary sage and ylang ylang (both hormone-balancing oils) and ginger oil (great for painful periods).

 Now, if you’ve never used turmeric essential oil before, here are a couple of easy blends you can try:

 - Combine 6 drops each of turmeric, clary sage and ylang ylang oil with 1 ounce of almond oil

 - Combine 12 drops each of turmeric, clary sage and ginger oil with 1 ounce of almond oil

 For the best quality turmeric oil, I suggest using Plant Therapy’s certified organic turmeric oil (available on Amazon).
-This a CO2 extracted oil and as far as quality, this extraction method yields the best essential oils (even better than the standard steam distillation that is used for most oil).

 4. Cook With Fresh or Dried Turmeric Root